grassrootza/grassroot-lambdas/grassroot-graph-analysis/README.md

 # grassroot-graph-analysis
-Collection of Neo4j procedures for analyzing the grassroot graph
+Collection of Neo4j procedures for characterizing and analyzing the grassroot graph

 ## Installation
 1. Verify installation of Neo4j version 3.x or higher